ksehar99/GIFT-SHOP-tkinter/README.md

 # GIFT-SHOP-tkinter
 Python-based gift shop application built with Tkinter library.
-The application provides a user-friendly interface for browsing products, managing accounts, and processing purchases.
+The application provides a graphical user-friendly interface for browsing products, managing accounts, and processing purchases.
 The product menu is organized with tabs, and the checkout process is facilitated by a tree view, making it easy to manage and review purchases.

 ## Features
 - **Sign In and Sign Up:** Users can create a new account or sign in to an existing account to access personalized features such as